 In the upcoming 2019 legislative session, I look forward to serving you and standing up for:

 - Military families and veterans who make unprecedented sacrifices for our state and country and deserve our unequivocal support whether transitioning to civilian life or ensuring full access to services, including a renewed push to pass my legislation to promote military spouse employment;

 - Communities across Pierce County so they are safe, healthy and vibrant places in which to raise our families and work.

-My door is always open to my constituents and I encourage you to reach out with any questions, concerns, or comments on anything I’m working on in Olympia.
+My door is always open to you and I encourage you to reach out with any questions, concerns, or comments on anything I’m working on in Olympia.
 You can reach me, or my legislative assistant Jennifer, at the contact information below:

 - Email: Christine.Kilduff@leg.wa.gov